dataluscorp/browser/tools/profiler/docs/markers-guide.rst

 Markers
 =======

-Markers are packets of arbitrary data that are added to a profile by the Firefox code, usually to indicate something important happening at a point in time, or during an interval of time.
+Markers are packets of arbitrary data that are added to a profile by the Datalus code, usually to indicate something important happening at a point in time, or during an interval of time.

 Each marker has a name, a category, some common optional information (timing, backtrace, etc.),